wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-linux-create-lamp-stack.md

 -	Apache web service listening address / port
 	-	Check your endpoint setting for your Azure virtual machine.
 Make sure the configuration of the endpoint is appropriate.
 See the Phase 1: Create an Image instructions in this article.
-	-	Open /etc/httpd/conf/httpd.conf and then search for the string “Listen”.
+	-	Open /etc/httpd/conf/httpd.conf and then search for the string "Listen".
 Ensure that the Apache listening port is same as the Private Port that you configured for your endpoint.
 The default port for Apache is 80.
 Here is an example.

 			……
 			......